M-payment (mobile payment) is a point-of-sale payment made through a mobile device, There are various types of mobile payment systems, such as .

 ~ Mobile Home Banking, Internet Payments, Mobile Retailer Support

 Using m-payment, a person with a wireless device could pay for items in a store or settle a restaurant bill without interacting with any staff member.
 So, for example, if a restaurant patron wanted to pay quickly and leave the restaurant on time to get to an appointment, the bill could be paid directly from the table - without waiting for a server to bring the check.
-The patron would simply connect to the cash register with a wireless device, punch in the table number and bank personal identification number (
+The patron would simply connect to the cash register with a wireless device, punch in the table number and bank personal identification number (PIN), and authorize payment.

-WAN) used for cellular phones.
+The earliest m-payment trials were based on the wide area network (WAN) used for cellular phones.
 That meant, however, that users had to pay cell phone charges to make a payment, and also had to punch in long sequences of digits each time.
 Other technologies tested enable less cumbersome procedures.
 Palm and Verifone will use infrared (IR) data transmission for their initial trials.
 Among the other technologies being used are Bluetooth, WiFi, and RFID, a short-range transmission system.
 Public key infrastructure (PKI) encryption - considered to be necessary for secure m-commerce in general - is currently being incorporated into digital wireless networks and into an increasing number of wireless devices, a trend that is likely to increase consumer confidence in m-payment's security.

 Bank Negara Malaysia sees tremendous promise in mobile telecommunication networks as an electronic payment channel since mobile phones are already in the hands of most Malaysians, with 88% of the Malaysian population subscribing to mobile phone services.